 While you’re in the mood for deleting unneeded photos, check out the Declutter module that comes with CleanMy®Phone — it quickly finds all kinds of unused stuff: screen recordings, duplicates, screenshots, and blurred photos.
 Pics will be preselected for removal, and you can deselect anything you don’t want to be deleted.

-HDR mode used to be a privilege of pro photographers and camera geeks, but as iPhone cameras got more advanced, us mere mortals gained access to the trick.
+HDR mode used to be a privilege of pro photographers and camera geeks, but as iPhone cameras got more advanced, we mere mortals gained access to the trick.
 HDR on iPhone is still a far cry from what high-powered cameras can do, but it’s already good enough to improve your beach selfie.
-And for more camera tricks that take your photos a step further, check out this article on iPhone Portrait mode we published earlier.
+For more camera tricks that take your photos a step further, check out this article on the iPhone Portrait mode we published earlier.